Who Made This? Fake Detection and Source Attribution with Diffusion Features: Results

 The two SDMs exhibit a $50\%$ overlap in their top 10 most important features.
-Furthermore, these shared features influence the model's output identically (see~\Cref{fig:shap_sdv14} and~\Cref{fig:shap_sdv15}), indicating that the images generated by these two models lead to a latent representation with common characteristics.
+Furthermore, these shared features influence the model's output identically (see~\Cref{fig:shap_sdv14} and~\Cref{fig:shap_sdv15} in the Supplementary Material), indicating that the images generated by these two models lead to a latent representation with common characteristics.
 As a result, the images generated by the two models are nearly indistinguishable to MLP.
 In contrast, the classifier successfully discriminates real and BigGAN images from the SDMs by exploiting divergent feature behavior.
-Although these models share $30\%$ of their top 10 features with the SDMs, the impact of these common features is markedly different (\Cref{fig:shap_real} and~\Cref{fig:shap_BigGAN}).
+Although these models share $30\%$ of their top 10 features with the SDMs, the impact of these common features is markedly different (\Cref{fig:shap_real} and~\Cref{fig:shap_BigGAN} in the Supplementary Material).
 Finally, the Wukong model presents an interesting paradox.
-Despite occasional misclassifications with the SDM-generated images, the SHAP analysis reveals zero feature overlap within the top 10 most influential features (\Cref{fig:shap_wukong}).
+Despite occasional misclassifications with the SDM-generated images, the SHAP analysis reveals zero feature overlap within the top 10 most influential features (\Cref{fig:shap_wukong} in the Supplementary Material).
 This indicates that the classifier's errors are not driven by the same high-impact features that define the SDM class.
 Instead, the confusion likely arises because a different set of features in Wukong images produces a combined effect that coincidentally mimics the characteristics of an SDM, leading the classifier to an incorrect conclusion.